 In the case of Drew University, one of INTO’s smaller, private partner institutions, the presence of INTO Drew has pushed the University to think about general education differently.
-Indeed, dialogue between INTO Drew faculty and staff and University administrators informed the University’s new, comprehensive approach to undergraduate education, called Launch.
-The initiative demands that students begin thinking about career development from the start of their undergraduate study.
-The University also emphasizes the need for students to consciously prepare for the global context in which they will be working.
+Dialogue between INTO Drew faculty and senior administrators informed the University’s new, comprehensive approach to undergraduate education, called Launch.
+The initiative demands that students think about career development from the start of their undergraduate study, emphasizing the need to prepare for the global context in which graduates will seek employment.

-INTO Drew faculty and staff were polled on the needs of and opportunities presented by the University’s growing international student cohort as part of the development of Launch.
-They helped to ensure that the resulting curriculum would help create an inclusive, multicultural community that fostered learning and career preparation among all students.
+As Launch was developed, INTO Drew faculty and staff were polled on the opportunities presented by the University’s growing international student cohort.
+Their feedback ensured that the resulting curriculum would create an inclusive, multicultural community that empowers all students to prepare for their careers after college.

-“INTO Drew has changed the context of what it means to be a student at this University,” said Dr. Sharon Sundue, Executive Director of INTO Drew and Vice President of Academic Affairs for INTO North America.
+“INTO Drew has changed the context of what it means to be a student at this University,” Dr. Sharon Sundue, executive director at INTO Drew and vice president of academic affairs for INTO North America, said.
 “Faculty are able to engage in global issues in a way they simply could not before.”

-At INTO, we know that comprehensive internationalization must not compete with an institution’s mission but be an integral part of its teaching, research, and service.
-Progress depends upon the knowledge and passion of university administrators and faculty who work hard every day to push their institutions to new heights.
-INTO simply seeks to supplement that know-how and enthusiasm with our own resources—those of an organization that is proud to have supported the global ambitions of 24 universities around the world—to advance campus-wide internationalization and strategic growth.
+At INTO, we know that comprehensive internationalization must not compete with an institution’s mission.
+Instead, it must exist in symbiosis with teaching, research, and service.
+Progress depends upon the knowledge and passion of university administrators and faculty who work hard to push their institutions to new heights.
+INTO simply seeks to complement that know-how and enthusiasm with our own resources—those of an organization that is proud to have supported the global ambitions of 24 universities around the world—in order to advance campus-wide internationalization and strategic growth.